-1. Develop and ensure effective outreach and communication between the utilities, local, and tribal governments through workshops;175

-- 2. Require the utilities to develop a resiliency project engagement guide;176 - 3.
-Require the utilities to dedicate an internal team for local and tribal government projects;177 - 4.
-Require the utilities to develop an interconnection orientation training program for vendors and developers operating in California;178 and - 5.
-Require the utilities to create a separate access-restricted portal, available only to local and tribal governments, containing essential data for identification of in-front of the meter microgrid development opportunities.179 recommends that the implementation of Proposals 1, 2, 3 and 5 occur concurrently and in coordination with the Commission's Rulemaking to Examine
+- 1. Develop and ensure effective outreach and communication between the utilities, local, and tribal governments through workshops;177 - 2.
+Require the utilities to develop a resiliency project engagement guide;178 - 3.
+Require the utilities to dedicate an internal team for local and tribal government projects;179 - 4.
+Require the utilities to develop an interconnection orientation training program for vendors and developers operating in California; and - 5.
+Require the utilities to create a separate access-restricted portal, available only to local and tribal governments, containing essential data for identification of in-front of the meter microgrid development opportunities.181